asdofindia/asdofindia.github.io/about.md

 ---
 layout: default
 title: About
-excerpt: Akshay S Dinesh is a polymath who lives in the Internet
+excerpt: Akshay S Dinesh is an interdisciplinary systems thinker who lives in the Internet
 permalink: about/
 ---

 I'm Akshay S Dinesh (asd).
-I am a jack of all trades and a master of some (and [oftentimes better than a master of one](https://www.tedxmanchester.com/speakers-2020/david-epstein/)).
+But that is just my name.
+Who am I?
+What do I identify myself as?
+I will give you an answer.
+But before that I will have to question your cognitive biases a bit.
+When someone says they're a "...", do you box them into that identity?
+Do you conjure all the stereotypes related to that identity and put it on them?
+If you do so, you cannot understand me (or anyone else).
+If you can stop boxing people into identities, here is who I am.

+I'm a deep generalist and a fiercely interdisciplinary systems thinker.
 I live in the Internet.
-I love learning.
-I am a doctor.
-I code.
+I love learning, unlearning, relearning, and questioning.
+I am a doctor (the kind of doctor who treats humans).
+I code (when there is a need to).
 I fight for digital rights.
 I advocate [free software](https://learnlearn.in/foss/) (although I don't place it above human beings).
-You can read a more detailed biopic on [my wikipedia user page](https://en.wikipedia.org/wiki/User:Asdofindia).
-You can also read an old version of [about me from my blog](https://blog.learnlearn.in/2009/02/about-me.html).
+I practice and preach intersectional feminism.
+I stand up to and question my political allies (so that our combined politics is much stronger).

+I used to call myself a rationalist, socialist, etc and I used to be an ideological purist and a do-gooder.
+But then I became an absurdist pragmatist.
+I oppose lazy and selfish pragmatism because ideological purism is better than that.
+But rational, altruistic pragmatism is even better.

 ## On the web
 Besides this [social feed](https://asd.learnlearn.in/welcome/), I write at a few other places: